wissamfawaz/observer-design-pattern/README.md

 # Technologies used

 Object-oriented technology is used, where the Observer design pattern was adopted in order to remind users of checking their calendar.
 This design pattern can create a one-to-many relationships.
 In the case of this project, whenever a deadline is due soon, the observer who 'observes' the calendar will notify users of their upcoming events.
+# How to access it:

+The project can be accessed through the following link: https://joy-andraos.github.io/observer-design-pattern/

 # Features: